Frequently Asked Questions

 #What is GraphQL

-In this example, we will use Hygraph as our content platform which will give us server-side GraphQL API to interact with.
-We have done a small schema setup wherein we have one model named NextUser and another model named Post.
+For this example, first we will need a server side API that the clients can invoke.
+We will use the Hygraph platform as it will give us a ready to use GraphQL API within a few minutes.
+If you are new to Hygraph, please refer to this 5 minute guide to understand the fundamentals.
+You can create a Hygraph project, create your schema.
+We can do a small schema setup wherein we have one model named NextUser and another model named Post.
 The relationship is one user can have multiple posts.

-The code snippets ahead will contain the core parts, in case you’re stuck somewhere, please find the entire working Next.js app with all different clients here.
-If you clone this repository, you will need to create a .env.local file, then add HYGRAPH_URL and HYGRAPH_PERMANENTAUTH_TOKEN environment variables for your setup.
+The code snippets ahead will contain the core parts, in case you’re stuck somewhere, please find the final working Next.js app with all different clients here.
+If you want to clone and work with this repository, please create a .env.local file, then add HYGRAPH_URL and HYGRAPH_PERMANENTAUTH_TOKEN environment variables for your setup.

-If you’re building a small application, or if your application has few GraphQL API calls then you might not need a separate client specific to GraphQL, and using the existing package like fetch, axios and request to make those API calls might do the job.
+If you’re building a small application, or if your application has only few Graphql API calls then you might not need a dedicated Graphql client, and using an existing package like fetch / axios/ request to make those API calls might do the job.
+Okay, before getting started with code for different clients let us set up the constants file, we will define our Hygraph server connection details and one GraphQL query that we will send to the server using different clients.

 const getUserDetailByFetchAPICall = async () => {